 Google has also brought out an e-Wallet called Google Wallet, which could’ve been another payment option, however their terms and conditions state the user must agree to never use the service for Internet gambling regardless if the online casino is located in a legalised gambling jurisdiction.
 Therefore, Google Wallet is not an option for depositing to your online pokies account.

-Paysafecard, which also incorporates the former Ukash e-wallet brand, is a global pre-paid service available to buy at retail outlets like convenience stores, newsagencies, petrol stations and lotto outlets across the world.
+Paysafecard, which also incorporates the former Ukash e-wallet brand, is a global pre-paid service available to buy at retail outlets like convenience stores, newsagencies, petrol stations and lotto outlets in 45 countries across the world.
 Cash is loaded onto a voucher in exchange for a unique pin code that is then accepted widely at web casinos.
 Paysafecard offers the ideal solution for those who are wary about entering their personal financial details online, those who don’t have access to a credit card or bank account, or those who would like their online gambling experience to be completely anonymous.

 There is no fee for using Paysafecard to deposit funds to an online casino account.